Evgeny Zharikov: Personal life

-His first marriage (1962-1974) was to figure skating coach Valentina Zotova, who was several years older than he was, but they only lived together for a year, and got divorced after 12 years.
+His first marriage (1962–1974) was to figure skating coach Valentina Zotova, who was several years older than he was, but they only lived together for a year, and got divorced after 12 years.
 He had affairs with other women, and infected her with syphilis, which led to a hysterectomy.

-He married actress Natalya Gvozdikova (who was married at the time) after they met on the set of the TV series Born by the Revolution (1974-1977).
-They had a son Fyodor (also spelt Fedor) Zharikov (born on 2 August 1976, who studied languages.
+He married actress Natalya Gvozdikova (who was married at the time) after they met on the set of the TV series Born by the Revolution (1974–1977).
+They had a son Fyodor (also spelt Fedor) Zharikov (born 2 August 1976), who studied languages.
 Fyodor worked for a few years at an aircraft manufacturer, for social services, and later was appointed to a leadership position in the information security service.

 From 1994 to 2001, Zharikov had an affair with journalist Tatyana Sekridova (born 1960), who in 1995 gave birth to his son Sergei and daughter Katya.
 After Sekridova went public with their relationship (reportedly having discovered the existence of a third woman in his life), Zharikov ended it, and Gvozdikova forgave her husband.
 Zharikov ceased contact with the children of this affair.